Wookieepedia

-Wookieepedia: The Star Wars Wiki is an online encyclopedia for information about the Star Wars universe—including information on all the films, books, television series, the Star Wars Expanded Universe, any upcoming Star Wars material, and more.
-It is a wiki with some articles reaching up to 60,000 words, and is written almost entirely from an in-universe perspective.
-The name is a portmanteau of Wookiee and encyclopedia, a pun on the name of Wikipedia.
-The logo, too, is a visual pun showing the incomplete second Death Star as opposed to Wikipedia's incomplete "jigsaw logo".
+Wookieepedia: The Star Wars Wiki, or simply Wookieepedia, is an online encyclopedia about the Star Wars universe, including information on all films, books, television series, the Star Wars Expanded Universe, any upcoming Star Wars material, and more.
+It is a wiki, with some articles reaching up to 60,000 words, and is written almost entirely from an in-universe perspective.
+The name is a portmanteau of Wookiee and encyclopedia, a pun on the name of Wikipedia, and its logo portrays the incomplete second Death Star, as a visual pun on Wikipedia's incomplete "jigsaw logo".